Dublin City Council A modern website for a modern council

 Support and oversight

 We have provided support throughout the build and also reviewed the final site before go-live.
-We will continue to provide ongoing support, ensuring that the new dublincity.ie will be best-in-class for years to come.
+We will continue to provide ongoing support, ensuring that the new dublincity.ie will fulfill the needs of the council and its customers for years to come.

 By putting the user and their needs at the centre of this project, at every stage, we have revolutionised how the people of Dublin city will access Council services.